tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-manga.md

 To recognize text on the pages of a manga, you can use Tesseract or Transformers.
 Tesseract is a more lightweight tool but makes more mistakes on average.
-With Transformers you have to install a big number of [Python](https://docs.python.org/3/faq/general.html#what-is-python) packages that take up several gibibytes of disk space, but you get much better text recognition.
+With Transformers, you have to install a big number of [Python](https://docs.python.org/3/faq/general.html#what-is-python) packages that take up several gibibytes of disk space, but you get much better text recognition.